-A bulk water fill is located on the North side of the fire hall at 251 Railway Avenue.
+The bulk water fill is located on the North side of the fire hall at 251 Railway Avenue.
 Bulk water accounts can be set up through the office or payment can be made onsite with coins.
-Bulk water rate is $2.25/cubic meter or $2.75/cubic meter for commercial accounts.
+Bulk water rate is $2.98/cubic metre or $3.97/cubic meter for commercial accounts.

 Wastewater is collected and processed at a settling and storage facility outside of the Village.

 Please adhere to the guidelines below.
 Sewer back ups are an easily preventable but potentially extremely costly repair for homeowners.

 Garbage collection is on Tuesday mornings.
 Personal trash that cannot be accepted according to the Village of Duchess garbage removal guidelines must be taken to Newell Regional Landfill located South of the Village on Highway 36.
 Residents are responsible for the bin assigned to their property and are encouraged to mark it as their own.
 There is a $100.00 replacement charge for missing bins.

 Please make use of the Newell Recycling Association collection shed located behind the fire hall at 251 Railway Avenue.
 Cardboard, tin cans, and newsprint are accepted there.

 During the summer, yard waste can be brought to the Village of Duchess Public Works Yard and dumped directly into the marked dump trailer located on the west side of the shop.
 Only unbagged grass clippings, leaves, and garden waste are accepted here.
 Branches are not accepted at this time.
 Please do not leave any inorganic garbage in the trailer.